liamgentile/LyricBox/README.md

 ## File Reference List

-LyricBoxWebApp.ipynb
-- a notebook that runs the web app for LyricBox.
-Includes the web app code.
+WebScrapingNotebooks
+- contains the notebooks in which I scraped the song names and song lyrics from AZ-lyrics.com

 DataCleaning.ipynb
 - a notebook in which I did most of the data preprocessing for the three lyric datasets.

-WebScrapingNotebooks
-- contains the notebooks in which I scraped the song names and song lyrics from AZ-lyrics.com

 Modeling
 - contains the notebooks in which I arranged and ran the final models for the three genres of lyrics.